anitab-org/anitab-forms-backend/README.md

 You can reach the admins, maintainers and our community on [AnitaB.org Open Source Zulip](https://anitab-org.zulipchat.com/).
 If you are interested in contributing to the OSP project, you may join the stream [#anitab-forms](https://anitab-org.zulipchat.com/#narrow/stream/237907-open-source-progs) and ask questions or intereact with the community.
 Join Us!

 ## License
-Open Source Programs Backend is licensed under the GNU General Public License v3.0.
+AnitaB Forms Backend is licensed under the GNU General Public License v3.0.
 To know more about it you can read the [LICENSE](LICENSE).